 8 Top Wedding Reception Planning Mistakes Nigerian Brides Make & How to Avoid Them (PLUS Videos)

 #1.
-Underestimating or Not Budgeting for Uninvited Guests that Usually Show Up
+Underestimating or Not Budgeting for Uninvited Guests that Always Show Up at Nigerian Weddings

 If your wedding location will be in Nigeria, don’t underestimate the number of guests that show up.
 It’s one thing to pre-plan with a specific guest count, but what if some guests bring other people along?
 What if there are random strangers who just strolled in?
 And, at Nigerian weddings, there are always random strangers and guests bringing extras – if the couple did not plan what to do.